Art & Technology

 Hi!
 I’m Rose Lifschutz.
-This is my second year teaching art at St. Clare but I have a long history at the school.
+This is my third year teaching art and first year teaching technology at St. Clare but I have a long history at the school.
 I attended St. Clare from grades 5-8.
 My favorite subject, of course, was art.
 I was also involved in student council and drama (my friends and I independently put on a production of Midsummers’ Night Dream).
 I have very fond memories of my time as a student at St. Clare.
 I had wonderful, supportive teachers who truly helped me be a better person and encouraged me to meet my full potential as a student.
 When it came time to send my daughters to school, I knew St. Clare was the right place for them.
 My daughter Nina is now a fourth grader and Ami is in second grade.
 They LOVE their school!

 I grew up right here in Portland, in Multnomah Village.
 I have also spent time living in the Bay Area in California, and most recently lived in Savannah, Georgia for about ten years.
 I studied film, video and photography at California College of the Arts, and got my Master’s in Art Education from Savannah College of Art and Design.
 I loved living in Savannah and still miss it a lot, but there’s truly no place like home.
 I am very glad to be back in the Pacific Northwest and especially glad to be living near my parents again.

 As a kid I played soccer, took piano lessons and took a lot of classes in drawing, ceramics, sewing and writing.
 I have continued with all of those things in some form, including music!
 My husband Todd and I have been in several bands together.
 It was he who encouraged me to pick up music after a long break.
 I love to write songs and I play a lot of various fringe instruments such as accordion, harmonica and ukulele.
 I also love to sing.